nathsagar96/json-placeholder-service/service-registry/README.md

 # Service Registry (Eureka Server)

-The Service Registry is a crucial component in our microservices' architecture.
+The Service Registry is a crucial component in our microservices architecture.
 It serves as a discovery server where microservices register themselves at runtime.
 This allows other microservices and the API Gateway to discover and communicate with each other dynamically, providing a highly scalable and resilient system.

 ## Features

 - **Dynamic Service Registration and Discovery:** Microservices register with the Eureka Server at startup and deregister on shutdown.
 - **Client-Side Load Balancing:** Enables load balancing across instances of a service.
 - **Health Checks:** Monitors the health status of registered microservices.
 - **Instance Metadata:** Stores metadata about service instances, such as instance ID, IP address, port, and other custom attributes.

 ## Getting Started